ChrisRackauckas/GrowableArrays.jl/README.md

 ```

 Notice that this implementation is orders of magnitude more efficient than the
-naive choice, and still an order of magnitude better than the vector approach.
+naive choice, and still an much faster than the vector approach.
 What we
 did here was create a vector of the matrix type and then repeatedly add
 these matrices to the vector.
 It's easy to understand why this is much more efficient:
 at each step of the loop this version only adds pointers to the new matrices,